newsdev/driveshaft/index.md

 You'll have to set the same [environmental variables](#reference-environmental-variables) you set locally in order to access the Google Drive API and publish your files to S3.

+## Export Formats

+Driveshaft supports multiple ways of converting source data from a file into JSON, and ships with two.

+#### spreadsheet

+The default for Google Spreadsheets.

+Every Sheet in the spreadsheet becomes a top-level object in the output, keyed by sheet name.
+Each sheet's rows become an array of objects, with keys set from the first row of the spreadsheet.

+You can **hide** entire sheets or columns from the output by appending `:hide` to the sheet name, or column title in the first row.

+#### archieml

+The default for Google Documents.

+Uses the [ArchieML](http://archieml.org/) format for creating a JSON object from the text of a Google Document.

+Links in the document are converted to HTML `<a>` tags.

+### Adding formats

+Per-MIME Type defaults are set in `lib/driveshaft/exports.rb`.

+Additional formats can be added by creating additional files in the `lib/driveshaft/exports` directory, and exposing a class method on `Driveshaft::Exports` that accepts the Drive file and a Google APIClient for making API calls.

+It should return an object that can be passed directly to the AWS gems [S3::Object.put method](http://docs.aws.amazon.com/sdkforruby/api/Aws/S3/Object.html#put-instance_method), letting you set custom permissions and metadata on the file if you wish.

 <h2 id="reference">Reference</h2>

 <h3 id="reference-api-endpoits">API endpoints</h3>